MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 ## Create the Domain Controller

-1. Install Windows Server one of the machines.
-This machine will be the comain controller and will run the following:
+1. Install Windows Server the machines that will run the domain controller.
-     - Certificate Authority server
-     - Network Policy server
-     - DNS server

 1. Install [Active Directory Domain Services (AD DS)](/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview) on the Windows Server.
 For detailed information on how to install AD DS, see [Install Active Directory Domain Services](/windows-server/identity/ad-ds/deploy/install-active-directory-domain-services--level-100-#to-install-ad-ds-by-using-server-manager).

-1. Promote the Windows Server to be a domain controller.
+1. Promote the Windows Server to domain controller.
 For information on how to install the domain controller, see [AD DS Installation](/windows-server/identity/ad-ds/deploy/ad-ds-installation-and-removal-wizard-page-descriptions#BKMK_DNSOptionsPage)

 ## Create the VPN server

-1. Install Windows Server on the second machine.
-This machine will be the VPN Server.
+1. Install Windows Server the machine that will run the VPN Server.
 Ensure that the machine has one physical Ethernet network adapter that faces the internet.

+1. Join the VPN server to your domain.
+For information on how to join a server to a domain, see [To join a server to a domain](/windows-server/identity/ad-fs/deployment/join-a-computer-to-a-domain#to-join-a-server-to-a-domain).

-1. On the second Windows Server machine, install the DirectAccess and VPN(RAS) role service to create the VPN server.
+1. Install the DirectAccess and VPN(RAS) role service to create the VPN server.

 1. Follow the steps in [Install Remote Access as a VPN server](getting-started-install-ras-as-vpn.md) to set a Shared Secret for NPS and VPN server communications.
 You'll want to copy the Shared Secret for later use in this tutorial.

-1. Join the VPN server to your domain.
-For information on how to join a server to a domain, see [To join a server to a domain](/windows-server/identity/ad-fs/deployment/join-a-computer-to-a-domain#to-join-a-server-to-a-domain).

 1. Open your firewall rules to allow UDP ports 500 and 4500 inbound to the external IP address applied to the public interface on the VPN server.